 Sadly we are all prone to Spinal degeneration, Osteoarthritic change, or wear and tear to our spines.
-All are induced by either natural ageing, best try and stay under the age of 35, hereditary or traumatic events and probably more prevalent a combination of all.
-So theres no escape it happens!.
-So lets give you a little more info on the structure of the spine, as we believe the more you understand how your body works the better and healthier you can be ….sometimes with a little help from your Chiropractor, as this is what we see and treat every day in our Clinic!!
+All are induced by either natural ageing, (best try and stay under the age of 35…if only!!), hereditary or traumatic events and probably more prevalent a combination of all.
+So theres no escape, it happens!.
+So lets give you a little more info on the structure of the spine, as we believe the more you understand how your body works the better and healthier you can be …. with a little help from your Chiropractor, as this is what we see and treat every day in our Clinic!!

 The spinal column is made up of the intervertebral discs that sit between the individual spinal vertebrae.
 They exist to absorb impact (like a shock absorber) and to prevent bone rubbing on bone.
 Each has a tough outer shell which contains a soft, often described as jelly-like substance, which is primarily made up of water.
 As the person gets older, the water content decreases and they can become dehydrated making them more susceptible to injury from the Spinal degeneration.